 How Fukubukuro Works

-Bags are sold in practically any type of store, from large retailers to small boutiques, covering categories such as fashion, electronics, food, and even travel.
+The bags are sold in practically any type of store, from large retailers to small boutiques, covering categories such as fashion, electronics, food, and even travel.
 Prices vary considerably, starting at 1,000 yen, but some luxury bags can exceed 200,000 yen.
-It is common for famous brands like Apple and Uniqlo to offer bags that create great anticipation, leading consumers to form kilometer-long lines hours before stores open.
+It is common for famous brands, such as Apple and Uniqlo, to offer bags that generate great anticipation, leading consumers to form long lines hours before the stores open.

 Where and How to Buy Fukubukuro